-U.S. Federal Income Tax Considerations for Non-U.S. Stockholders special treatment under U.S. federal income tax laws.
+This summary does not purport to be a complete description of the income tax considerations for a Non-U.S. Stockholder.
+For example, the following does not describe income tax consequences that are assumed to be generally known by investors or certain considerations that may be relevant to certain types of holders subject to special treatment under U.S. federal income tax laws.
 This summary does not discuss any aspects of U.S. estate or gift tax or state or local tax.
 In addition, this summary does not address (i) any Non-U.S. Stockholder that holds, at any time, more than 5 percent of the Fund's stock, directly or under ownership attribution rules applicable for purposes of Section 897 of the Code, or (ii) any Non-U.S. Stockholder whose ownership of shares of the Fund is effectively connected with the conduct of a trade or business in the United States.